1jour1vin

 Wine rated (2025 guide) 100/100

-On a par with the perfect 2016, this is an extraordinary taste experience.
-Opaque in hue, the wine offers an abundance of aromatic fruit, incense, curry, flowers and smoke.
-The palate is even more sublime with its endless layers of harmonious fruit that caress your senses with their palette of salty spices, crushed stones, stone fruits, berries and white pepper.
-The flawless finish crosses the 60-second mark with assurance, refinement and purity.
-The wine was made from 60% whole bunches, blending 40% Cabernet Franc, 34% Cabernet Sauvignon and 26% Merlot.
-It was aged in new French oak barrels (70%), 20% in foudres and 10% in amphoras.
-Drink between 2029 and 2060.
+On par with the perfect 2016, this is an extraordinary taste experience.
+With an opaque color, the wine offers an abundance of aromatic fruits, incense, curry, flowers, and smoke.
+The palate is further enhanced by its infinite layers of harmonious fruit that caress your senses with their palette of savory spices, crushed stone, stone fruit, berries, and white pepper.
+The flawless finish confidently crosses the 60-second mark with refinement and purity.
+The wine was made from 60% whole bunches, blending 40% Cabernet Franc, 34% Cabernet Sauvignon, and 26% Merlot.
+It was aged in new French oak barrels (70%), 20% in casks, and 10% in amphorae.
+Best enjoyed between 2029 and 2060.

 No notes available